 Click on the blue italicized material topics for more information: Network and data security; Network reliability; Affordability; Accessibility of products and services; Deployment to rural and underserved areas; Internet governance

 Our network is the foundation of our business and a critical resource for the millions of people, businesses and organizations who depend on it.
-In the U.S. alone, more than 400 million people and 1 million businesses use our high-speed mobile internet network.
-Additionally, 3.5 million businesses — from the largest multinational corporations to small businesses — turn to AT&T, and our global IP network connects businesses on 6 continents, representing 99% of the world’s economy.
+Our 4G LTE wireless network now covers more than 400 million people in North America.
+Additionally, 3.5 million businesses—from the largest multinational corporations to small businesses—turn to AT&T, and our global IP network connects businesses on 6 continents, representing 99% of the world’s economy.
 Information and communication technology networks are key parts of our everyday lives, and as we increasingly depend on networks to carry more information, they must remain reliable and highly secure.

 AT&T is continually improving security through active research and development programs; influencing (via standards organizations) and tracking of industry developments; and evaluating new security technologies and products.
 We also constantly employ new tools and systems to deliver highly effective security safeguards.